Sitemap

 The weighted squared loss is a common component in several Collaborative Filtering (CF) algorithms for item recommendation, including the representative implicit Alternating Least Squares (iALS).
 Despite its widespread use, this loss function lacks a clear connection to ranking objectives such as Discounted Cumulative Gain (DCG), posing a fundamental challenge in explaining the exceptional ranking performance observed in these algorithms.
 In this work, we make a breakthrough by establishing a connection between squared loss and ranking metrics through a Taylor expansion of the DCG-consistent surrogate loss—softmax loss.
 We also discover a new surrogate squared loss function, namely Ranking-Generalizable Squared (RG$^2$) loss, and conduct thorough theoretical analyses on the DCG-consistency of the proposed loss function.
 Later, we present an example of utilizing the RG$^2$ loss with Matrix Factorization (MF), coupled with a generalization upper bound and an ALS optimization algorithm that leverages closed-form solutions over all items.
 Experimental results over three public datasets demonstrate the effectiveness of the RG$^2$ loss, exhibiting ranking performance on par with, or even surpassing, the softmax loss while achieving faster convergence.

-Recommended citation: Yuanhao Pu, Xiaolong Chen, Xu Huang, Jin Chen, Defu Lian*, Enhong Chen.
+Recommended citation: Yuanhao Pu, Xiaolong Chen, Xu Huang, Jin Chen, Defu Lian, Enhong Chen.
 Learning-Efficient Yet Generalizable Collaborative Filtering for Item Recommendation.
-The 41st International Conference on Machine Learning (ICML 2024), accepted, Vienna, Jul 2024..
+Proceedings of the 41st International Conference on Machine Learning, PMLR 235:41183-41203, 2024.